OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Import images with onevcenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **onevcenter** tool and the Sunstone interface can be used to import this kind of files.
+The **onevcenter** tool and the Sunstone interface can be used to import this kind of file.

-The onevcenter tool needs that an OpenNebula's IMAGE datastore name is specified as an argument.
+The onevcenter tool needs an OpenNebula's IMAGE datastore name to be specified as an argument.
 OpenNebula will browse the datastores and look for VMDK and ISO files.
-This means that it's mandatory to have the proper vCenter image datastore imported into OpenNebula, we can pass on this information through onevcenter tool with -d option so be sure to check this before the import image operation:
+This means that it's mandatory to have the proper vCenter image datastore imported into OpenNebula.
+We can pass on this information through onevcenter tool with -d option, so be sure to check this before the import image operation:

-This is an easy way for check available vCenter datastores:
+This is an easy way to check the available vCenter datastores:

 .. prompt:: bash $ auto